LedgerHQ/ledger-dev-doc/source/additional/publishing_an_app.rst

 If you're not developing an app adding support for a cryptocurrency, then you can ignore the 3rd piece.
 Depending on your use case, the companion app might be a simple daemon or a command line tool, without a GUI.
+*The companion app should always be compatible with Windows, MacOS and Linux*

 .. figure:: images/bitcoin-live.png
    :align: center